Make an Appointment: [email protected] | (859) 760-6743

 There are other anxiety disorders as well.
 Some of these include Obsessive-Compulsive Disorder or Post Traumatic Stress Disorder.
 But in general, anxiety disorders are characterized by persistent, excessive, and unreasonable worry that’s difficult to control.

-If you’re struggling with anxiety, you’re not alone.
-But the good news is, that anxiety is often very responsive to treatment.
+If you're struggling with anxiety, you're not alone.
+The good news is that anxiety is often very responsive to treatment.
 That is why I enjoy treating anxiety so much as a counselor.
-I’m able to see people make real progress.
+I'm able to see people make real progress using the coping mechanisms and skills they learn in therapy.

 When it comes to anxiety treatment, I like to use a combination of ACT and CBT.
 Both of these methods have been proven to be effective in treating anxiety.